 - Must not be an un-discharged bankrupt;

-- Must not have any track record of complains or convictions;
+- Must not have any track record of convictions;

 - Must not have a record of criminal activity that involves either dishonesty or fraud;

-- Must be wearing their agent identification cards at all time while working in the capacity of a real estate agent for a real estate agency.
+- Must be wearing their agent identification cards at all times while working in the capacity of a real estate agent for a real estate agency.

-There will also be a Code of Ethics and a Professional Conduct Standard, as well as the introduction of disciplinary action against errant agents/agencies and dispute resolution mechanisms.
+There will also be a Code of Ethics and a Professional Conduct Standard, as well as the introduction of disciplinary action against errant agents and agencies.
 Arrangements will be made to manage the transition of existing agencies and agents to these new standards, which have yet to be finalized.

-- Having at least 3 years of working experience;
+- Having at least three years of working experience;

-- Have completed at least 30 property transactions in the past 3 years.
-At least 10 of these transactions will have to be for private properties, and at least another 10 has to be for HDB flats (also known as public housing);
+- Have completed at least 30 property transactions in the past three years, of which at least 10 are for private properties and at least another 10 are for HDB flats (also known as public housing);

-- Having sufficient coverage under a Professional Indemnity Insurance;
+- Have sufficient coverage under a Professional Indemnity Insurance;

-- Making sure that there are systems and processes in place that will ensure the proper management of both the real estate agents, and the business.
+- Make sure that there are systems and processes in place that will ensure the proper management of both the real estate agents and the agency.